A bridge on Highway 50 is under construction, affecting travel to Gunnison from the west. Learn more here.

 Gunnison County Road 26 (the Lake City cutoff road) opens multiple times a day to local public travel in both directions between Gunnison and Montrose.
 “Local public travel” refers to travel related to medical visits, commuting for work, visiting the area, and for residents who live on either side of the road closure.
 Expect a delay of about an hour.

-Visit the CDOT U.S. 50 bridge closure information page for a schedule of daily travel windows and vehicle size restrictions.
+Visit the CDOT U.S. 50 bridge improvements information page for a schedule of daily travel windows and vehicle size restrictions.

 CR 12 – Kebler Pass